strohs/brewery-microservices/README.md

 > docker-compose -f ./docker-compose.yml up

-Give docker about a minute to bring up the containers and to get in sync.
+Give docker about a minute to bring up the containers and get in sync.
 Eventually you should see in the docker logs that the beer order service is placing an order for a random beer every two seconds.

 You can view the order transactions as the move through the services using the locally running [zipkin web console](http://localhost:9411).